May 17, 2017

 Digital twins can reduce equipment down time by 30 percent – General Electric

-In the most recent issue of the Ansys Advantage magazine, Ajei Gopal, President and CEO of ANSYS, shares that “simulation is the only way to fully realize the tremendous value contained within the digital twin”.
+In the this issue of Ansys Advantage magazine, Ajei Gopal, President and CEO of Ansys, shares that “simulation is the only way to fully realize the tremendous value contained within the digital twin”.

 Courtesy of General Electric